 Organizations can purchase the curriculum and use the comprehensive facilitator guide to learn how to facilitate the program.
 Alternatively, Soteria Solutions offers one-day training sessions, typically hosted by a school or community partner organization to teach facilitation skills and the content of the curriculum.
-Soteria Solutions now provides free guidelines to allow license holders to deliver BITB synchronously via an online platform during the current COVID-19 remote learning conditions.

-High School package \$900 for large high schools; \$500 for small high schools for curriculum and the 3-year license to use.
+Cost: High School package \$900 for large high schools; \$500 for small high schools for curriculum and the 3- year license to use.
 Multiple school licensing discounts are available.
 Training optionally available for \$475 per person at our annual High School Institute.
 College Partner Level package for \$2,250 includes the 3-year license to use, 2 copies of the Facilitator Guide for trainers, 1 copy of the new Implementation Guide, participation in the BITB listserv, and additional implementation support materials including webinars, videos, and tutorials as they are released.
 College Basic Level package for \$1,950 includes the 3-year license to use, 2 copies of the Facilitator Guide for trainers, and participation in the BITB listserv.
 Additional guides are \$60 each.
 Optional Training workshop available for \$475 per participant (discount available for student attendees).
 Purchase the curriculum directly by visiting their SHOP or email info@soteriasolutions.org for more information.

-6. Coaching Boys into MenTM (CBIM)
+6. Coaching Boys into MenTM (CBIM) and Athletes as Leaders